pip

 Much the same for the rest of my mental and physical other problems - none were of such seriousness that could conceivably give rise to any impact on my life.

-the system is an absolute joke1
+the system is an absolute joke

 No It’s not a joke, people have been told you should claim PIP because you have this or that condition, illness disability, they are seldom told it’s about your abilities to manage activities in your daily life.
 As well those moving from DLA to PIP don’t know or resilise the differenceces between the two benefits.
-When you fill in your application form for PIP you are asked questions about how your condition affects certain daily activities and you record the reasons why you can’t do these activities, the point of the F2F acessment is to comfirm your answers and make sure they meet the PIP descriptors and award points and write a report of the acessment and observations seen and sent these to the DWPs decision maker who normally uses the recommended acessment findings.0
+When you fill in your application form for PIP you are asked questions about how your condition affects certain daily activities and you record the reasons why you can’t do these activities, the point of the F2F acessment is to comfirm your answers and make sure they meet the PIP descriptors and award points and write a report of the acessment and observations seen and sent these to the DWPs decision maker who normally uses the recommended acessment findings.

 Unfortunately for PIP you need to have the condition for at least 9 months, if DWP think that he could improve in this time then any points recommended won't be award.